 New Study Results:

-The Spine Physicians Institute and Dr. Venkat Sethuraman pride ourselves in having an extremely low complication rate, far below the published norms.
-We attribute this to having greater than ten years of experience, constantly staying up to date with the spine surgical literature, and the fellowship training Dr. Sethuraman received at the Mayo Clinic in Rochester, Minnesota as well as the expert fellowship training our other team of surgeons have received.
+The Spine Physicians Institute and Dr. Venkat Sethuraman pride ourselves in having an extremely low complication rate.
+It is far below the published norms.
+We attribute this to having greater than ten years of experience and constantly staying up to date with the spine surgical literature.
+We also have a claim to the superior fellowship training Dr. Sethuraman received at the Mayo Clinic in Rochester, Minnesota.
+Moreover, the expert fellowship training our other team of surgeons have received is also equally valuable.

 Time Away from Work

 When you awaken after surgery, you will receive pain medication and your nurses will closely monitor you.
 You will have a postoperative in place usually.
 You will resume a normal diet and be mobilized immediately after surgery.
-You usually will be discharged the day of surgery.
+The patient is usually discharged the day of surgery.
 On discharge, you will be given a detail set of discharge instructions and prescription pain medications.

 The support stockings you are given in the hospital should be utilized for the first six weeks after surgery.
 These reduce the risk of blood clots after surgery.

-You will return for your first postop visit usually six weeks after their date of surgery.
-I will check radiographs of your back.
-At that time we will discontinue the brace if you have already not done this on your own.
-We offer several convenient locations throughout Dallas, Red Oak, Irving and Plano where you may schedule your visit.
+You will return for your first postop visit usually six weeks after the date of your surgery.
+We will check radiographs of your back.
+At that time, we will discontinue the brace if you have already not done this on your own.

 Successful Kyphoplasty Surgery not only consists of not only a correct procedure, but also aftercare and rehabilitation.
 The initial rehab program is simply composed of performing routine day to day activities while observing your post-operative restrictions.
 We encourage patients to participate in a daily walking program, progressing at their level of comfort.
 We do not start formal outpatient physical therapy until the six-week postoperative visit, if warranted.